fsargent/fsargent.github.io/_posts/2025-08-29-st-louis-approval-voting.md

 <img src="/components/images/posts/2025-08-29-st-louis-approval-voting/co_approval_matrix.png" alt="CoApproval Matrix" style="max-width: 100%; width: 400px; height: auto; display: block; margin: 20px auto;">

 The Co-Approval matrix shows the fraction of voters who approved one candidate that also approved the other.
 This reveals voting patterns and candidate coalitions.
-The data shows fascinating cross-support patterns: 67.1% of Andrew Jones supporters also approved Mike Butler, while 60.6% of Butler supporters reciprocated that support.
-Both of these candidates' supporters showed significant cross-approval with Cara Spencer (22.1% of Spencer supporters approved Butler, 13.4% approved Andrew Jones).
-In contrast, there was much less overlap between Tishaura O. Jones and the other candidates, with only 20.1% of Tishaura O. Jones supporters approving Butler and just 4.3% approving Andrew Jones.
+The data shows fascinating cross-support patterns: 45.7% of Andrew Jones supporters also approved Mike Butler, while 25.1% of Butler supporters reciprocated that support.
+Both of these candidates' supporters showed significant cross-approval with Cara Spencer (60.6% of Butler supporters approved Spencer, 67.1% of Andrew Jones supporters approved Spencer).
+In contrast, there was much less overlap between Tishaura O. Jones and the other candidates, with only 26.9% of Butler supporters approving Tishaura O. Jones and just 10.4% of Andrew Jones supporters approved of Tishaura O. Jones.
 This suggests Cara Spencer, the highest approved candidate, successfully positioned herself as a consensus candidate who could attract support from across the political spectrum.

 ## Election-Wide Coalition Patterns